 Symantec does not recommend sending phishing tests through the Email Security.cloud infrastructure.
-They recommend sending phishing tests directly to the receiving mail server to avoid having our simulated phishing emails blocked.
+They recommend sending phishing tests directly to the receiving mail server to avoid having our simulated phishing emails blocked or creating false clicks on your phishing tests.
 You may want to consider smart hosting, which you can learn more about in this article.
 For more information on Symantec's position, please see their article on Phishing Assessment tests and Email Security.cloud.

 To add a global Approved Sender:

 - Select Services > Email Services > Anti-Spam.